nishantsbi/charlie86.github.io/_posts/2017-02-16-fitteR-happieR.md

 ## Getting Data

 Spotify's [Web API](https://developer.spotify.com/web-api/){:target="_blank"} provides detailed audio statistics for each song in their library.
-One of these metrics, "valence", measures a song's positivity.
+One of these metrics, "valence," measures a song's positivity.
 From the offical API documentation:

 > A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).